chrisbuckleycode/usefulscripts/README.md

 # randompic.py
 Take a random image from a directory and display it on a web page.

+# show_rss_on_page.py
+Show your favorite rss feeds on a single page.

 # sysreport.sh
 Full system report displayed in the Terminal and saved to a text file.